Opinion Exchange Dynamics: General definitions

 The framework presented above admits some natural extensions, generalizations and variations.
 Conversely, some special cases deserve particular attention.
 Indeed, some of the results we describe apply more generally, while others do not apply more generally, or apply only to special cases.
 We discuss these matters when describing each model.

-\begin{itemize} \item {\bf The state of the world} can take values from sets larger than $\{0,1\}$, including larger finite sets, countably infinite sets or continuums. \item {\bf The agents' private signals} may not be i.i.d.\ conditioned on $S$: they may be independent but not identical, they may be identical but not independent (for example, we consider a case when they are merely, pairwise independent), or they may have a general joint distribution.
+\begin{itemize} \item {\bf The state of the world} can take values from sets larger than $\{0,1\}$, including larger finite sets, countably infinite sets or continuums. \item {\bf The agents' private signals} may not be i.i.d.\ conditioned on $S$: they may be independent but not identical, they may be identical but not independent, or they may have a general joint distribution.

 An interesting special case is when the space of private signals is equal to the space of the states of the world.
 In this case one can think of the private signals as each agent's initial guess of $S$. \item A number of models consider only undirected {\bf social networks}, that is, symmetric social networks in which $(i,j) \in E \Leftrightarrow (j,i) \in E$. \item More general network model include weighted directed models where different directed edges have different weights.